Second-harmonic response as a tool to detect spin textures in magnetic nodal-line semimetal Fe$_3$GeTe$_2$: Discussion

+For the FGT semimetal, a high-density lattice of hexagonally packed skyrmions can be induced by a simple cooling process~\cite{skyrmion2,skyrmion}.
+By Bitter decoration technique~\cite{vinnikov1, vinnikov2}, we also confirmed the labyrant domain structure~\cite{fgtdomain1,fgtdomain2} for our FGT samples, as well as the hexagonally packed skyrmions~\cite{skyrmion2}.
+Also, the characteristic bow-tie magnetic hysteresis loops are shown for our FGT samples~\cite{cosnsmag}, which are usually ascribed to the skyrmions.
 Deformation of the skyrmion lattice can be responsible for the observed hysteresis with the magnetic field sweep direction.
 Indeed, skyrmions appear in magnetic materials due to the Dzyaloshinsky-Moriya interaction~\cite{moree}.
 The competition between the perpendicular magnetic anisotropy and magnetic dipole-dipole interaction is crucial for skyrmions, so the spin textures should be sensitive to the external magnetic field.

 This conclusion is strongly confirmed by the $V_{2\omega}^{xy}(B)$ dependence on the field sweep rate in Figs.~\ref{MagnetPerpendicullar} and~\ref{MagnetParallel}.
-At the lowest rate, multiple crossing points are observed in a good correspondence with the known behavior for skyrmion spin textures in optics, where multiple crossing points reflect inhomogeneous magnetization in the presence of skyrmion structures~\cite{hall, hall2,skyrmion0}.
+At the lowest rate, multiple crossing points reflect inhomogeneous magnetization in the presence of skyrmion structures in a good correspondence with the known behavior in optics~\cite{hall, hall2,skyrmion0}.
 The particular skirmion distribution is obviously different for different samples, so the details of the shape of the hysteresis loop differs in Fig.~\ref{MagnetParallel} (a) and (b).
 On the other hand, the curves are very similar for high sweep rates, where the hysteresis only reflects the deformation of the skyrmion lattice.

 For the in-plane magnetic field, one can also expect $B$-like correction to the $V^{xy}_{2\omega}(B)$ dependence~\cite{zyuzin,NLHE_chiral}.
-The surface spin textures should be sensitive to the direction of the external magnetic field, so the slow relaxation is more pronounced in the inset to Fig.~\ref{MagnetParallel}, while the flat region is approximately of the same width for the experimental $V_{2\omega}^{xy}(B)$ curves.
-This confirms our interpretation, so the second-harmonic Hall response $V^{xy}_{2\omega}(B)$ is a powerful tool to detect spin textures in magnetic nodal-line semimetals.
+The surface spin textures should be sensitive to the direction of the external magnetic field, so the slow relaxation is more pronounced in the inset to Fig.~\ref{MagnetParallel}.
+The central flat region is obviously wider (approximately from -1~T to 1~T) for the parallel field orientation in the inset to Fig.~\ref{MagnetParallel} (b), in contrast to the -0.5~T to 0.5~T region for normal field.
+This difference is consistent with the known magnetic anisotropy in FGT, see the data in Ref.~\cite{infgt} for our samples.

+This confirms our interpretation, so the second-harmonic Hall response $V^{xy}_{2\omega}(B)$ is a powerful tool to detect spin textures in magnetic nodal-line semimetals because of the sensitivity of the second-harmonic response (non-linear Hall signal) to the inhomogeneous magnetization processes, in contrast to the first-harmonic (conventional anomalous Hall one).